Model-Based Approaches to Channel Charting: Performance Comparison and Complexity Analysis

 Finally, we will compare the TW and CT performance of the MM algorithm on LOS, QLOS, and QNLOS channels in Fig.~\ref{fig48} against those of the PCA, SM, AE, LR, and ISQ algorithms in Fig.~\ref{fig9}.
 The MM algorithm clearly outperforms the PCA, SM, and AE algorithms for all of LOS, QLOS, and QNLOS channels.
 It also outperforms the LR and ISQ algorithms on the QLOS and QNLOS channels.
 For the LOS channel, the performance of the LR and ISQ algorithms are close to that of the MM algorithm.
 In summary, comparison of Fig.~\ref{fig48} with Fig.~\ref{fig9} shows that the MM algorithm overperforms all of the PCA, SM, AE, LR, and ISQ algorithms, except for the LOS channel, where the MM, LR, and ISQ algorithms have similar TW and CT performance.

-Very extensive results for the MM algorithm, including those for different user densities and a 2D channel, are available in \cite{AA22}.

-\subsection{JM Algorithm \cite{b6}}
+\subsection{JM Algorithm}

-We will now discuss the algorithm in \cite{b6}.
-This is a MUSIC algorithm that calculates $\theta$ and $\rho$ jointly, as opposed our technique of calculating them separately in our MM algorithm in Sec.~\ref{sec:MM}.
-For this reason, we will call it the joint MUSIC (JM) algorithm in this paper.

-The JM algorithm considers $N_R$ receive antennas at the BS, transmitted over $N_S$ subcarriers in a multicarrier transmission system.
-It forms an $N_S \times N_R$ matrix to use a joint MUSIC algorithm on, in order to jointly determine $\theta$ and $\rho$.
-To that end, it employs a subarray of dimension $N_{Sa} \times M_{Sa}$ to prepare the data in the $N_S \times N_R$ matrix for smoothing and generates an $N_{Sa}M_{Sa}\times (N_S-N_{Sa}+1)(N_R-M_{Sa}+1)$ matrix.
-The purpose of this two-dimensional smoothing is to remove noise at the expense of increasing the complexity of calculating the covarince matrix.
-After the smoothing operation, the resulting covariance matrix is $N_{Sa}M_{Sa} \times N_{Sa}M_{Sa}$.
-The MUSIC algorithm is then applied to the covariance matrix.
-With this algorithm, the search vector ${\bf A}$ is a function of both $\theta$ and $\rho$.
-Then, the eigenvectors and eigenvalues of the covariance matrix are calculated.
-The resulting PMF is also a function of both $\theta$ and $\rho$.
-Furthermore, the search is carried out in two dimensions.
+We will now discuss performance results of the JM algorithm introduced in Sec.~\ref{sec:JM}.
 After some experimentation, we decided a subarray of dimensions $N_{Sa}= 4$ and $M_{Sa}=4$ worked best.
 We employed our thresholding and peak search algorithm.
 The complexity increase is very high.
 We presented the results of the MM algorithm in Table~\ref{tab44}, Fig.~\ref{fig46}, and Fig~\ref{fig48}.
-We will present similar results for the JM algorithm in Table~\ref{tab2022}, Fig.~\ref{fig446}, and Fig~\ref{fig448} except we will not present the case with 2 subcarriers because the smoothing subarray is $4 \times 4$ and the case of 2 subcarriers cannot run.
+We present similar results for the JM algorithm in Table~\ref{tab2022}, Fig.~\ref{fig446}, and Fig~\ref{fig448} except we do not present the case with 2 subcarriers because the smoothing subarray is $4 \times 4$ and the case of 2 subcarriers cannot run.

 First, let us compare the TW and CT results at $k$-nearest = 102 for the MM algorithm in Table~\ref{tab44} and for the JM algorithm in Table~\ref{tab2022}.
 It can be observed that for the LOS and QLOS channels, the TW and CT performance of the MM algorithm and the JM algorithm are almost the same.
-For the QNLOS channel, there is a very slight advantage towards the MM algorithm, for both TW and CT.
+For the QNLOS channel, there is a very slight advantage towards the JM algorithm, for both TW and CT.
 Because the MM and JM algorithm results are very close, we can say that the JM algorithm, like the MM algorithm, outperforms PCA, SM, AE, ISQ, and LR algorithms at $k$-nearest = 102 in terms of both TW and CT.